home

 The preschool years are a crucial phase in which children develop fundamental skills that prepare them for school.
 The role of parents in this phase of life is central because they exert a long-term influence on their child's emotional, social and cognitive development through their active involvement and support.
 By taking responsibility themselves and providing valuable learning experiences, parents play a key role in shaping their child's development.
 Encourage your child to discover everyday life around them with joy and to learn new things.

-Woman in blue sweater in front of pink background.
+Woman in a blue sweater in front of a pink background.

 Expand skills